 MA in Art History, Curatorship and Renaissance Culture

-The MA in Art History, Curatorship and Renaissance Culture is a new programme which will take its first students in 2013–14 and is being offered jointly by the Warburg Institute and the National Gallery, London.
+The MA in Art History, Curatorship and Renaissance Culture is offered by the Warburg Institute in conjunction with the National Gallery, London.
 The purpose of the programme is to provide high level linguistic, archive and research skills for a new generation of academic art historians and museum curators.
-The art historical and scholarly traditions of the Warburg Institute will be linked to the practical experience and skills of the National Gallery to provide training which will equip students either as academic art historians with serious insight into the behind the scenes working of a great museum or as curators with the research skills necessary for high-level museum work.
+The art historical and scholarly traditions of the Warburg Institute will be linked to the practical experience and skills of the National Gallery to provide an academic programme which will equip students either as academic art historians with serious insight into the behind the scenes working of a great museum or as curators with the research skills necessary for high-level museum work.

 The programme will be taught through classes and supervision by members of the academic staff of the Warburg Institute and by National Gallery curatorial and archival experts.
 The teaching staff of the Warburg Institute are leading professors and academics in their field who have published widely and are involved with research related to the topics they teach.
-Classes will be held at the Warburg Institute and the National Gallery.
+Classes will be held mainly at the Warburg Institute with some classes at the National Gallery.

 - Language, Paleographical and Archive Skills – Various tutors for language and palaeography classes; Dr Claudia Wedepohl (The Warburg Institute) and Mr Alan Crookham (National Gallery) for archive skills

-- Curatorship in the National Gallery – Curatorial, conservation and scientific staff of the National Gallery, including Dr Ashok Roy, Mr Larry Keith and Ms Rachel Billinge
+- Curatorship in the National Gallery – Curatorial, conservation and scientific staff of the National Gallery, including Dr Ashok Roy, Dr Susanne Avery-Quash, Mr Larry Keith and Ms Rachel Billinge

 Optional courses (two to be chosen):

 Students will also be encouraged to attend the Director’s weekly seminar on Work in Progress and any of the other regular seminars held in the Institute that may be of interest to them.
-These at present include History of Art, Maps and Society, Techniques of Scholarship and the History of Scholarship.
+These at present include History of Art and Maps and Society.
 The third term and summer will be spent in researching and writing a dissertation, under the guidance of a supervisor from the academic staff of the Warburg Institute or a member of staff from the National Gallery.

-All students are required to submit three essays of 4,000 words, one at the end of the first term and the remaining two by mid April.
+The usual format for classes is a weekly seminar.
+All students are required to submit three essays of 4,000 words, one at the beginning of the second term and the remaining two at the beginning of the third term.
 A dissertation of 15,000 words, on a topic agreed by the student and supervisor, has to be submitted by 30 September.
-The course is examined on these four pieces of written work, a catalogue entry, language and palaeographical skills, and the attainment and progress of students during the course of the academic year.
+The course is examined on these four pieces of written work, a catalogue entry (submitted at the end of the first term), and examinations in language, paleographical and archive skills.
 Students are allocated a course tutor and, in addition, are encouraged to discuss their work with other members of the staff at the Warburg Institute and the National Gallery.
 Because of the small numbers involved (places are limited to 12 per year), students have unusually frequent contact, formal and informal, with their teachers.

 Mode of study